baskharm/fsa-group4/README.md

 1. Git add & git commit locally.
 2. Git push to the origin.
 3. In your updated GitHub repo look for "Pull Request".
-4. Follow instructions (click the green buttons) to prepare a "pull request" into the main repo.

-### Step 4 - Refresh before making new contributions
+### Step 4 - Refresh the code before making any new contributions

-1. Git pull from shared repo to your laptop
+1. Git pull from shared repo to your local machine
 2. Git add by new files from root folder on down (git add .)
 3. Git push to your origin repo (your forked repo in the cloud)